Grounding the MX960 Router

 - Verify that a licensed electrician has attached the cable lug provided with the router to the grounding cable.

-- Attach an electrostatic discharge (ESD) grounding strap to your bare wrist, and connect the strap to an approved site ESD grounding point.
+- Attach an ESD grounding strap to your bare wrist, and connect the other end of the strap to an approved site ESD grounding point.
 See the instructions for your site.

 - Ensure that all grounding surfaces are clean and brought to a bright finish before grounding connections are made.